koxudaxi/poetry-pycharm-plugin/docs/index.md

 [A JetBrains PyCharm plugin](https://plugins.jetbrains.com/plugin/14307-poetry) for [`poetry`](https://python-poetry.org/).

-## This project is currently in an experimental phase

-## Help
-See [documentation](https://koxudaxi.github.io/poetry-pycharm-plugin/) for more details.

 ## Demo
 ![poetry_demo1](https://raw.githubusercontent.com/koxudaxi/poetry-pycharm-plugin/master/docs/poetry_demo1.gif)

+## This project is currently in an experimental phase
+*This project was started on 10 May 2020.
+Now, a very experimental phase.*
+*Therefore, please be careful when using the plugin.*
+*Also, The project needs any feedback and PRs.
+We're waiting for your feedback and PRs.*

 ## Quick Installation